MatheusParizzz/matheusparizzz/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning JS, NODEJS, SQL
+- 🌱 I’m currently learning JS, NODE, SQL
 - 📫 How to reach me: matheusparizzz@gmail.com